willswank/dotnet-Peons/README.md

 ### Specifications ###

-A specification is a rule that either passes or files when applied to an object.
+A specification is a rule that either passes or fails when applied to an object.
 Implement your own business rules as `ISpecification`s to gain the syntactic
 benefits: